|

 Maps: USFS Colorado Trail Maps Section 13 & 14; USGS Topo 15--Minute: Poncha Springs; San Isabel National Forest Service Map

 Access: The Ride starts and finishes at Mt.
-Princeton Hot Springs Lodge which is approximately five miles west of Nathrop on CR 162
+Princeton Hot Springs Lodge which is approximately five miles west of Nathrop on CR 162.

 A few yards beyond this point the single track begins on the left.
 Signs here indicate Browns Creek two miles to the south, and Chalk Creek three miles north.
 Continue south toward Browns Creek and intersect the Colorado Trail.
 The remainder of the ride follows the Colorado Trail which will return to the Mt.
 Princeton Lodge.
-Turn east onto Colorado trail as it follows an old jeep road.
+Turn east onto Colorado Trail as it follows an old jeep road.

 The single track picks up again a few yards east on the graded road.
-Continue to the trail register after crossing Chalk Creek on foot bridge.
+Continue to the trail register after crossing Chalk Creek on footbridge.
 Turn right onto graded CR 191 and ride east to its intersection with CR 162.
 Continue east on CR 162 and return to the Mt.
 Princeton Lodge on CR 162.

 Salida Colorado and Buena Vista Colorado Maps